Aiden Pearce returns in Watch Dogs: Legion as playable character

 Legion is an action-adventure game set in a near-future London, where your job is to expose crimes and corruption in the surveillance state.
 Ubisoft publicly revealed the gameplay during the previous Ubisoft Forward event in July.

 The big feature that Ubisoft already revealed is that you can play as any character in the city.
 You simply have to recruit them to your cause as a member of DedSec, the hacker group that fights the establishment.
-But there’s one catch: If your recruit dies in a mission, you permanently lose that character and their capabilities.
+But there’s one catch: If your recruit dies in a mission, you permanently lose that character and their abilities.
 So you shouldn’t treat them as cannon fodder.

 As I noted before, I had my doubts that the story could be interesting without a main character.
 But the addition of Aiden Pearce gives me some reassurance that the story can and will have a focus while still enjoying the fruits of the open-world experience.
-I do worry that there might not be much depth Pearce, as Ubisoft didn’t actually say he was the main character.
+I do worry that there might not be much depth in Pearce, as Ubisoft didn’t actually say he was the main character.
 Rather, he might be just one of the pack.
 But he will have his own story arc.
 Pearce has a beard now, but he has his usual hat and leather jacket.

 There’s some pushback on social media from fans who wanted Marcus Holloway, the star of Watch Dogs 2, to be in the game instead of Pearce.